 When looking at equity, opportunity and life trajectory, Sam says, events like this give a chance for kids to really see themselves impacting science and healthcare.

 That was the case for Vyshnavie.
-Her group of three came up with the idea to make a measles detector, similar to a smoke detector, signaling when there are measles particles in the air and how many.
+Her group of three came up with the idea to make a measles detector, similar to a smoke detector, signalling when there are measles particles in the air and how many.
 She explains that measles particles have a different mass from other particles in the air.

 "When this invention detects a lot of measles particles in the air, it will flash red," Vyshnavie says.
 "If there is a little, it will flash yellow, and when the coast is clear it will flash green."